 If you’re looking for the best boots for Alaska, winter or summer, hiking or fishing or just walking around town, you’ve come to the right place!
 Whether you’re a visitor or planning a move to Alaska, I’ve got you!

-I’m a born and raised Seattleite who lived in Alaska for seven years, in different parts of the state, working in tourism and schools.
+I lived in Alaska for seven years and I still spend several weeks there each year.
 I’ve lived in the super rainy parts and the super cold parts and visited most places in between, so you can trust me to recommend boots that are amazing and truly the best for Alaska.

 This post contains affiliate links, which means if you make a purchase I may receive a small commission at no additional cost to you.
 As an Amazon Associate, I earn from qualifying purchases.